 Edenvale wines are included in the ‘functional food’ and lifestyle category of food and beverages.

 Polyphenols (natural plant chemicals) found in the skin of grapes work as antioxidants that may protect your cells from free radical damage and therefore premature ageing.
 Red wines have more polyphenols than white because the prolonged grape skin contact before making white wines.
-Although while the levels are higher in red, research with the CSIRO with invitro trials, it would appear that the bio absorbance is the same within red and whites.
-This is an area Edenvale is continuing to research.
+Although while the levels are higher in red, research with the CSIRO with Invitro trials, it would appear that the bio absorbance is the same within red and whites.
+This is an area in which Edenvale is continuing to research.